aFluffyHotdog/CSC364-Project-2/p1/artifacts/report.md

 ```
 If we kept the array of scores to the default length of 3, it will cause the print function to read too many addresses, eventually leading to an illegal address and a segfault.
 - Rootcause: since the program defines the types of these 2 fields as `uint8` and `uint32`, when a number bigger than the 8 or 32 bit gets input into the struct, only the least significant 8/32 will be kept.
 This sometimes lead to values that don't make sense such as limiting an age to be less than 150 or having a hard 1000 cap to the number of scores.
-- Fix: I will implement a hard limit to these variables and hard clip the values if they go beyond it.
+- Fix: I will implement a hard limit to these variables and return -1 if they go beyond it.
 This will reduce the risk of segfaulting since we're less likely to be reading too far in areas of memory that we don't have access to.

 - Rootcause: The types for `age` and `score_count`